IvanKuria/IvanKuria/README.md

 Hi 👋 My name is Ivan Kuria
 ===========================

-CS Student at UC Santa Cruz who doesn't use VIM
+CS Student at UC Santa Cruz who doesn't like VIM
 ---------------------------

 Um I don't know what to put here besides the fact that I don't want to learn VIM despite the outrage from a certain group of cracked devs.
 Oh and even if I did know VIM, I wouldn't use it lol :) Emacs though...